 Health Insurance for Green Card Holders in the US

-Looking for green card insurance to provide medical coverage while you're in the U.S.?
-You've come to the right place.
-Your immediate thought might be: just get a US domestic health insurance.
+Looking for green card health insurance to provide medical coverage while you’re in the U.S.?
+You’ve come to the right place.
+Your immediate thought might be: just get US domestic health insurance.
 Right?
-Well, that's not always the case.
+Well, that’s not always the case.
 Every new immigrant and green card holder in America is different.
-These unique circumstances may have an impact on eligibility for various domestic health insurance policies, potentially making it tricky to find the best travel coverage option until you're eligible to enroll in domestic healthcare.
-Medical care in the United States is expensive, sometimes alarmingly so, and going without coverage is a risk most people don't want to take.
+These unique circumstances may have an impact on eligibility for various domestic health insurance policies, potentially making it tricky to find the best travel coverage option until you’re eligible to enroll in domestic healthcare.
+Medical care in the U.S. is expensive, sometimes alarmingly so, and going without coverage is a risk most people don’t want to take.

 Choosing a plan that best fits your needs begins with identifying what type of immigrant or green card holder you are.